AI Therapeutics is now OrphAI Therapeutics

 2 LiuGY, Sabatini DM. mTOR at the nexus of nutrition, growth, ageing and disease.Nat Rev Mol Cell Biol.
 2020 Apr;21(4):183-203. doi: 10.1038/s41580-019-0199-y.
 Epub 2020Jan 14.
 Erratum in: Nat Rev Mol Cell Biol.
 2020 Jan 31;: PMID: 31937935

-Rapamycin’s potential in PAH stems from its ability to both inhibit mTOR-mediated pulmonary arterial smooth muscle cell proliferation5 and to improve BMPR2-mediated endothelial cell function6.
-The mTOR pathway has been shown to be activated in small pulmonary arteries in PAH patients, and enhanced smooth muscle cell proliferation in vitro can be inhibited with rapamycin.
+Rapamycin’s potential in PAH stems from its ability both to inhibit mTOR-mediated pulmonary arterial smooth muscle cell proliferation7 and to improve endothelial cell function8 via BMPR2 activation.
+The mTOR pathway has been shown to be activated in small pulmonary arteries in PAH patients.
+Rapamycin is a highly potent inhibitor of mTOR and has been shown to block mTOR activity and completely inhibit pulmonary arterial smooth muscle cell proliferation in animal models of PAH9, 7.
+A lesser-known effect of Rapamycin is its ability to activate BMPR2 signaling.
 The BMPR2 signaling pathway is essential in maintaining endothelial cell integrity in the pulmonary arteries.
 Of note, >70% of familial PAH and 20% of sporadic PAH patients harbor BMPR2 mutations and reduced expression of BMPR2 is observed in patients without mutation.
-Reduced levels of BMPR2, whether genetic or sporadic, leads to endothelial cell proliferation and dysfunction and mice engineered with a knockout of BMPR2 in endothelial cells develop PAH.
-BMPR2 signaling can be rescued by rapamycin treatment7 and rapamycin reverses occlusion and improves lung function in an animal model of PAH8.
+Reduced levels of BMPR2, whether genetic or sporadic, leads to endothelial cell proliferation and dysfunction.
+Consistent with this, mice engineered with a knockout of BMPR2 in endothelial cells develop PAH.
+BMPR2 signaling can be rescued by rapamycin treatment as demonstrated in vitro by upregulation of downstream targets ID1, SMAD6 and the phosphorylation of Smad 1/5/810, 11, 12.
+In animal models of PAH, Rapamycin has been shown to reverse pulmonary arterial smooth muscle cell proliferation and to improve lung function13, 9.

-An inhaled formulation of rapamycin that achieves therapeutic rapamycin levels in the lung with reduced systemic exposure and reduced concomitant toxicities has promise as a treatment for PAH.
+An inhaled formulation of rapamycin that achieves therapeutic rapamycin levels in the lung with reduced systemic exposure and reduced concomitant toxicities has promise as a treatment for both Group 1 PAH and Group 3 PH.

 OrphAI Therapeutics has been granted orphan status in the US for the treatment of PAH with LAM-001.